Liars (band): Liars

-The band officially announced their album Liars on May 24, 2007.
+The band announced their album Liars on May 24, 2007.
 It was released August 28, 2007 on Mute Records.
-In support of the album, Liars toured the UK over August 2007, North America over September/October 2007 supporting Interpol, Europe over November/December 2007, North America over January/February 2008 with No Age and May 2008 with Radiohead.
-The band also participated on Vincent Moon's The Take-Away Shows.

 Sisterworld

-On November 2, 2009, Pitchfork reported that Liars had updated their MySpace page by posting links to the website www.thesisterworld.com.
+On November 2, 2009, Pitchfork reported that Liars had updated their MySpace page by posting links to the website.
 Upon clicking the door displayed on the website, three short clips are shown, all three of natural landscapes with amplified ambient sounds.
 However, when the word "SISTERWORLD" below the door is clicked, the viewer is taken to the Liars' merchandise page.

 On November 4 the band confirmed that Sisterworld would be the new album, and would be released in early 2010 on Mute Records.
 According to the Pitchfork article, It was written and recorded in Los Angeles with Jon Brion collaborator Tom Biller and much inspired by the city.
-The band had this to say of the record:

-In addition to this, the press release states: The album was released on CD and Vinyl on Tuesday, March 9, 2010.

-During this time, San Francisco-based artist, musician, and Red Bull enthusiast Jesse Jackson (of Flaspar and Sissy Spacek) joined the band on tour to play auxiliary guitar.

-Liars are featured on the latest Beck 'Record Club' in which they covered the INXS album Kick.
-Angus from the band suggested that they cover this LP.

 The band were chosen by Portishead to perform at the ATP I'll Be Your Mirror festival that they curated in July 2011 at London's Alexandra Palace.

 WIXIW

-The band released their sixth album entitled 'WIXIW (pronounced 'wish you') on June 4, 2012.
+The band released their sixth album entitled WIXIW (pronounced 'wish you') on June 4, 2012.
 The first single from the album, No. 1 Against the Rush, was released on 28 May 2012.
 It was written in an isolated cabin north of Los Angeles with the aim of removing themselves from the influence of "extraneous things".
-It was recorded in the industrial area of LA, in an unused office block.

-Regarding the album's title, the band commented: